daserzw/satosa-oidc-to-saml/README.md

 OIDC clients support the `code` response type, so you'll just need to set the client\_id, which is the _key_ of the client entry (`"YOUR_CLIENT_ID"`), the `client_secret` and the `redirect_uris`.

+The OpenID Connect Provider `issuer` will default to the value of the `BASE` parameter that has been set in `proxy_conf.yaml`, and the `openid-configuration` will be available at the canonical path `/.well-known/openid-configuration`.

 ### Run the proxy

 It's finally time to run the proxy, but before check that: